aspecker/Crystal-collector/README.md

 * fixed images not showing up on github pages
 * better spacing on buttons
 * shorten the underlines so they are only under each word
+* logic to prevent the same number from being selected by multiple buttons

  # Crystal Collector Pseudocode